 A Message from the President

-Whether you are a parent considering our lower and middle divisions for your child, a prospective upper division student exploring Stevenson as the place to bring your talents and dreams, or an alum or other friend of the school, I welcome you to our virtual home—which has taken on new significance since March 16, when we elected to move to an indefinite period of remote instruction owing to the threat posed by the COVID-19 pandemic.
+Whether you are a parent considering our lower and middle divisions for your child, a prospective upper division student exploring Stevenson as the place to bring your talents and dreams, or an alum or other friend of the school, I welcome you to our virtual home—which has taken on new significance since March 16, when we moved to remote instruction owing to the threat posed by the COVID-19 pandemic.

 Our School’s namesake, the 19th century Scottish writer Robert Louis Stevenson, once observed: "Life is not a matter of holding good cards, but of playing a poor hand well."
 In the wake of our world having been dealt what is proving to be among its poorest hands in this century—with its full intensity still yet to unfold—we take a small, sober measure of consolation in reporting that our learning community has implemented a remarkable pivot to the “new normal” given these radical new conditions.

 Our students have continued their academic work without interruption using a combination of materials distributed in advance and now electronically; real-time and recorded classes delivered through a variety of integrated platforms; and one-to-one support from their teachers provided by email, telephone, and other electronic means.
 Already, we’re reconstituting significant aspects of our School’s community life across all three divisions—including grounding experiences like regular advisory meetings, weekly assembly, and lower grades’ morning meeting—in virtual forms.
 Even our athletes will soon have team-oriented training programs, and share their progress with one another through weekly group check-ins.

 In times of great calamity, wise people train their focus on matters subject to their control, and act in concert guided by their shared values.
 Across our three divisions, our students, teachers, parents, trustees, and alumni are choosing to remain committed to one another, our School, and our core values of safety, trust, respect, belonging, and inclusion.